 This time I around, I elected to ferment in a clear glass jar so that I could actually see the process.
 And it made me feel much better.
 I have pictures to share with you and can tell you that a six week fermented cabbage tastes lovely.

-In a large bowl, take your shredded cabbage and liberally salt it.
+Place your shredded cabbage in a large bowl.
+Liberally salt it.
 There is not right or wrong amount of salt.
-In fact, according to Sandor, you can ferment without salt but I believe we’d would miss an essential flavor in the sauerkraut.
+In fact, according to Sandor, you can ferment without salt.
+Nonetheless, I believe we’d would miss an essential flavor in the sauerkraut.
 Try to stay away from regular table salt and use a good quality sea salt.
 In memory of California, I used some of our special Monterey Sea Salt.

 The cabbage will start to feel slick as it releases water.
 That’s what you want.
 You can massage your cabbage as much as you like to help it leach out water.
 The thinner you’ve sliced your cabbage, the easier this process will be.